Can you provide an Android APK directly to itch that doesn’t require Google Play Services? I specifically use itch.io to avoid that.

-A downloadable action puzzle game for Windows and Linux
+A downloadable action puzzle game for Windows, Linux, and Android

 Q L R Z